Tagne13/9-README-Generator/README_demo.md

   ## [Description](#table-of-contents)

    this is a test run for changes made to the markdown generator

   ## [Installation](#table-of-contents)

-  N/A
+  Fork this repository.
+Run npm init.
+Run npm install inquirer.
+Run node index.js to start the application.

   ## [Usage](#table-of-contents)

-  N/A
+  When the application starts, answer each prompt or leave blank if applicable.
+When all questions have been answered, a file named README_demo.md will be generated within the local folder.

   ## [License](#table-of-contents)